WLII-DT: Univision Puerto Rico (2002–2021)

 In 2002, Univision entered into a local marketing agreement with Raycom Media to operate WLII and WSUR-TV.
 At the time, WLII had a longtime local marketing agreement with another Puerto Rican station, WSTE (channel 7), which Univision honored.
 Both WLII and WSUR-TV were sold to Univision Communications in 2005; Univision bought WSTE at the end of 2007.
-Although Univision operates a second network, UniMás, in the mainland United States, WSTE remains an independent station.
+Although Univision operated a second network, UniMás, in the mainland United States, WSTE remained an independent station.
 In 2005, WLII relocated from its studios in the Puerta de Tierra area of San Juan to a new facility in Guaynabo.